 Information about SAM is available at www.SAM.gov.
 To further assist you with obtaining and registering your DUNS number and TIN in SAM or updating your existing SAM account, we have prepared a SAM.gov Tip Sheet, which you can find at: www2.ed.gov/fund/grant/apply/sam-faqs.html.

 7. Other Submission Requirements: Applications for grants under this program must be submitted electronically unless an IHE qualifies for an exception to this requirement in accordance with the instructions in this section.

 a.
 Electronic Submission of Applications.

-Applications for grants under the Fulbright-Hays DDRA Fellowship Program, CFDA number 84.022A, must be submitted electronically using the G5 system, accessible through the Department's G5 site at: www.G5.gov.
-While completing your electronic application, both the IHE and the student applicant will be entering data online that will be saved into a database.
+Submit applications for grants under the Fulbright-Hays DDRA Fellowship Program, CFDA number 84.022A, electronically using the G5 system, accessible through the Department's G5 site at: www.G5.gov.
+While completing the electronic application, both the IHE and the student applicant will be entering data online that will be saved into a database.
 Neither the IHE nor the student applicant may email an electronic copy of a grant application to us.

 Please note the following:

-- The process for submitting applications electronically under the Fulbright-Hays DDRA Fellowship Program has several parts.
-The following is a brief summary of the process; however, all applicants should review and follow the detailed description of the application process that is contained in the application package.
+- The process for submitting applications electronically under the Fulbright-Hays DDRA Fellowship Program has several steps.
+The following is a brief summary of the process; however, all applicants should review the detailed description of the application process in the application package.
 In summary, the major steps are:

-(1) IHEs must email the following information to email@example.com: Name of university and full name and email address of potential project director.
-We recommend that applicant IHEs submit this information as soon as possible to ensure that they obtain access to G5 well before the application deadline date.
-We suggest that IHEs send this information no later than two weeks prior to the closing date in order to facilitate timely submission of their applications;
+(1) IHEs must email the name of the institution and the full name and email address of the project director to email@example.com.
+We suggest that applicant IHEs submit this information no later than two weeks prior to the application deadline date to ensure that they obtain access to G5 well before that date;

 (2) Students must complete their individual applications and submit them to their IHE's project director using G5;